Icebane1331/CyberSecurity_MK/Homework_week_11/SubmissionFile.md

 #### View active Zones

 Now, we'll want to provide truncated listings of all currently **active** zones.
-This a good time to verify your zone settings.
+This is a good time to verify your zone settings.

 - Run the command that displays all zone services.